Brown ocean effect

 The brown ocean effect is an observed weather phenomenon involving some tropical cyclones after landfall.
 Normally, hurricanes and tropical storms lose strength when they make landfall, but when the brown ocean effect is in play, tropical cyclones maintain strength or even intensify over land surfaces.
-While these systems are highly common in the United States and China, Australia is the most conducive environment, where such storm systems are called agukabams.
+Australia is the most conducive environment for this effect, where such storm systems are called agukabams.

 Background

 One source of the brown ocean effect has been identified as the large amount of latent heat that can be released from extremely wet soils.
-A 2013 NASA study found that, from 1979-2008, 45 of 227 tropical storms either gained or maintained strength after making landfall.
+A 2013 NASA study found that, from 1979 to 2008, 45 of 227 tropical storms either gained or maintained strength after making landfall.
 The press release stated, "The land essentially mimics the moisture-rich environment of the ocean, where the storm originated."
 Originally, research devoted to extratropical cyclones, storms that first derive energy from the warm ocean waters and later from the conjecture of various air masses, explained the intensification of storms after landfall.
 However, as research into these storms persists, Andersen and Shepherd, the two leading scientists behind the NASA study, discovered that some of these storms were not transitioning from warm-core to cold-core but were actually maintaining their warm-core dynamics, while ultimately outputting a greater measure of rainfall.

 In order for the brown ocean effect to take place, three land conditions must be met: "First, the lower level of the atmosphere mimics a tropical atmosphere with minimal variation in temperature.
 Second, soils in the vicinity of the storms need to contain ample moisture.
 Finally, evaporation of the soil moisture releases latent heat, which the team found must measure at least 70 watts averaged per square meter."
 Storm systems impacted by the brown ocean effect gave rise to a new sub-category of tropical storm type called Tropical Cyclone Maintenance and Intensification Event or TCMI.
 Another study concluded that latent surface heat flux from land surfaces actually have the potential to be larger than from the ocean, albeit for brief periods only.
 Andersen and Shepherd are also examining the effects of climate change on TCMIs, looking into the potential intensification of these storms due to increase or decrease in the degree of wetness and dryness in areas susceptible to these systems.